plastiik/evergreen-earth-tech-exercise/README.md

 ## Weather Data API

-An API is available to retrieve the heating degree days for a given location:
+An API is available to retrieve the heating degree days for a given location (`designRegion` in the houses.json file):
 ```
 https://063qqrtqth.execute-api.eu-west-2.amazonaws.com/v1/weather?location=<location>
 ```